If you are planning a vacation to Baton Rouge things to do and see are plentiful, as you'll find out here!

 Finally with loads of heritage, when thinking Baton Rouge things to do and see also think great museums, you'll find museums including:

-And further still if your there on vacation and feel like a little drive New Orleans is only 90 minutes drive, then you’ve got a whole other adventure ready and waiting for you and your family.
+And further still if you're there on vacation and feel like a little drive New Orleans is only 90 minutes away, then you've got a whole other adventure ready and waiting for you and your family.